Mobile UX: Basics that will help you improve app user experience

 If your users find your mobile app familiar, self-explanatory, and memorable, they’ll likely use it again.
 Also, if your app doesn’t require mental heavy lifting and lets them complete a task (buy a product, get information, read news), they’ll stick with it or even recommend it to others.And that should be your ultimate goal – a well-designed app with good UX that sparks strong positive emotions in its users.
 If your app is successful, your business will be too.

-Why good mobile UX is important for your business
+Why an excellent mobile UX is important for your business

 think with Google brand experience statistics